-The Ten Commandments existed from the very beginning of time.
+The Ten Commandments existed from the very beginning of time and before Moses.
 God gave His law because it showed men what sin is.
 “I would not have known what sin was had it not been for the law.
 For I would not have known what coveting really was if the law had not said, “You shall not covet” (Romans 7:7).
 The Bible defines sin as, “the transgression of the law” (1 John 3:4).
 Sin is lawlessness, and all lawlessness is sin.
-God made His will known to men through His law.

-We also see that the Sabbath commandment (the fourth) which is in the heart of God’s law was instituted at the very beginning and about 2500 years before the Jews and Moses.
-The Sabbath was given at end of the creation week “And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.
+The Bible tells us that the fourth Commandment of the Sabbath was instituted at the very beginning, about 2500 years before the Jews and Moses.
+The Sabbath was given at end of the creation week.
+“And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.
 And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made” (Genesis 2:2-3).

 Abraham diligently observed them all, whether they came directly from God or whether they had been handed down from past generations.
 He purposed in his heart to obey God implicitly.
-And when he failed, he approached God with the sacrifice of repentance (Heb.
-7:25; 8:1–4).
-And His descendants followed in his pattern in obedience to God’s law.
-And when the Israelites lost the knowledge of God’s law in Egypt where they were enslaved for 400 years, the Lord reinstated His laws by His servant Moses.
-The Lord wrote His Ten Commandments (Exodus 20:3-17) by His finger in stone (Deuteronomy 10:4, 5) and gave to them.
+And when he failed, he approached God with the sacrifice of repentance (Hebrews 7:25; 8:1–4).

 Check out our Bible Answers page for more information on a variety of topics.